cyanide863/-Molten-Arsenal-Expansion-/README.md

 # About
-This is a mod that is solely made to expand erekir not serpulo
+This is a mod that adds most of exogenisis's erekir expansion as a seperatte mod